Living Legacy Project Board of Directors

 - Judy Gibson

-- The Rev. Dr. Hope Johnson, first Board President
+- The late Rev. Dr. Hope Johnson, first Board President

 - Dr. Janice Marie Johnson